 Title.
 These rules shall be cited in full as the Idaho Board of Licensure of Professional Engineers and Professional Land Surveyors, IDAPA 10.01.01, “Rules of Procedure.”
 (5-8-09)

 Scope.
-These rules include procedures of the Board on matters relating to written interpretations, the office of the Board, filing of documents, rulemaking, contested cases, meetings, order of business, officers and committees, fees, reissuance of certificates, publications, seals, certificates, applications, examinations, reexaminations, licensees or certificate holders of other states and boards, board quorum, right to publish disciplinary actions, requirements to be considered “exceptional” under Section 54-1223(2), Idaho Code, Administrative appeals, public records act compliance, inclusive gender, and severability.
-(5-8-09)
+These rules include procedures of the Board on matters relating to written interpretations, the office of the Board, filing of documents, rulemaking, contested cases, meetings, order of business, officers and committees, fees, reissuance of certificates, publications, seals, certificates, applications, examinations, reexaminations, licensees or certificate holders of other states and boards, board quorum, right to publish disciplinary actions, requirements to be considered “exceptional” under Section 54-1223(2), Idaho Code, reinstatement, publishing disciplinary actions, faculty licensure, Administrative appeals, public records act compliance, inclusive gender, and severability. ()

 (RESERVED)